 4.4.
 Effects of Liquid Addition at the Top

 Once the flow in the bed with the realistic particle size distribution reached steady state, the single drip emitter liquid addition was changed to increase the number of drip emitters.
-This does not change the overall liquid addition rate (4.2 L/h for both single dripper and multiple drippers) but it only increases the area of the liquid addition at the top.
-Thus this mimics more uniform liquid addition strategies at the top of the heap compared to non-uniform liquid addition.
+This did not change the overall liquid addition rate (4.2 L/h for both single dripper and multiple drippers), but did increase the area of the liquid addition at the top.
+Thus this mimics more uniform liquid addition strategies at the top of the heap compared to more typical dripper spacing.

-Even with more drippers there is still strong evidence of channelling as shown in Figure 8.
+Even with more uniform wetting at the top there is still strong evidence of channelling as shown in Figure 8.
 The resultant out-flow profile is slightly more uniform with 3 drip emitters than from the first 2 experiments with a single dripper location (6 or 7 active outflow points compared to 3 or 5 outflow points – compare Figure 7 and 8), but the uniformity is only comparable to the flooded bed experiment with a single addition point (compare Figure 7 and 8).
 This indicates that in the top region of the bed by increasing the drip emitter density (one emitter changes to 3 for the same bed area at the top, which is 80 cm times 10 cm) can improve the external liquid flow paths.
 However, the channelling effect cannot be completely eliminated.